jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 **Supervision with residence orders**

 ### 311 Supervision with residence order
-(1) If a charge against a young person is proved before a Youth Court, the court may make an order placing the young person in the custody of the chief executive for a period of not less than 3 months and not more than 6 months.
+(1) If a charge against a young person is proved before the Youth Court, the court may make an order placing the young person in the custody of the chief executive for a period of not less than 3 months and not more than 6 months.
-(2) If a Youth Court makes an order under subsection (1) in respect of a young person, the order may (subject to section 290A) be made subject to the condition that the young person undertake any specified programme or activity.
+(2) If the Youth Court makes an order under subsection (1) in respect of a young person, the order may (subject to section 290A) be made subject to the condition that the young person undertake any specified programme or activity.
-(2A) If a Youth Court makes an order under subsection (1) in respect of a young person, the court must— (a) adjourn the proceedings to a date on which it will consider early release under section 314, and that is—
+(2A) If the Youth Court makes an order under subsection (1) in respect of a young person, the court must— (a) adjourn the proceedings to a date on which it will consider early release under section 314, and that is—
     (i) the date on which two-thirds of the period of the order under subsection (1) will have elapsed; or (ii) if it is not practicable to hold a hearing on that date, a date not more than 7 working days before that date; and